PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 **Schedule interviews through Ashby itself.** Do not use Google Calendar, otherwise the event won't be populated with useful candidate info and we won't have a record of the meeting anywhere.

-When we book a meeting, we have the option of selecting a Google Meet or Zoom call.
-Zoom should be the default, unless we are scheduling a meeting where the organizer is not attending themselves, in which case use Google Meet (as Zoom will requires the host to attend).
+When we book a meeting, we have the option of selecting a Google Meet or Zoom call which Meet should be the default.

 ## Hiring stage overview